 Bowser taught at Village High School for five years and was an administrator at Amador and in outside districts before managing a sales team that works with top clients at AT&T, where he has been a manager for the past 10 years.
 Along with having children in the school system, Bowser's wife teaches third grade at Hearst Elementary School.

 Piderit holds a doctorate degree in Business Administration from the University of Michigan in Ann Arbor and has taught management and organizational behavior courses for more than a decade.
-In addition to her teaching position at the Naval Postgraduate School, she has served on the School Site Council at Alisal Elementary since last August.
-She moved to Pleasanton with her husband and daughter in July 2008.
+In addition to her teaching position at Naval Postgraduate School in Monterey, she has served on the School Site Council at Alisal Elementary since last August.
+She moved to Pleasanton with her husband and daughter in July, 2008.

-She will hold a public ice cream social and campaign kickoff Aug.
+She will hold a public ice cream social and campaign kickoff on Aug.
 27.

 Laursen, who announced her candidacy back in March, has long been active in local school programs and fundraising campaigns.
-She headed last year's effort to gain voter approval of a parcel tax and also has spearheaded community fundraising.
+She headed last year's effort to gain voter approval of a parcel tax and also has spearheaded community fund-raising campaigns.